nualagr/dargan-health-foods/TESTING.md

 If a product has been discontinued, rather than deleting if from the database, a 'Discontinued' field has been provided.
-This allows the Superuser to remove a product from view within the site by selecting the 'Yes' option in the 'Discontinued' dropdown on the 'Edit Product Form'.
+This allows the Superuser to remove a product from view within the site by selecting the 'Yes' option in the 'Discontinued' dropdown on the 'Edit Product' form.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-superuser-discontinued-dropdown-desktop-device.png "Screenshot of the superuser 'Edit Product Form' on a desktop device.")